t-geindre/golem/README.md

 All components must be public (starting with an uppercase letter)

-The `//go:generate golem position.go` comment  will generate a `position_golem.go` file containing the required code to retrieve components from entities.
+The `///go:generate golem component Position` comment  will generate a `position_golem.go` file containing the required code to retrieve components from entities.

 Each time a new component is created, the following command must be run: